+The Project site is not currently adjacent to the MSHCP Conservation Area; however, based on the Criteria for Cell Group B of the Mead Valley Area Plan, it is possible that lands to the southwest of the Project could become part of the Conservation Area in the future.
+Therefore, the Project could have future adjacency or very close proximity to the Conservation Area.
 The Project is not expected to result in significant indirect impacts to special-status biological resources, with the implementation of measures pursuant to the MSHCP Urban/Wildlands Interface Guidelines (Volume I, Section 6.1.4 of the MSHCP).
 These guidelines are intended to address indirect effects associated with locating projects (particularly development) in proximity to the MSHCP Conservation Area.
-The Study Area is not located adjacent to the MSHCP Conservation Area, and therefore the MSHCP Urban/Wildlands Interface Guidelines do not apply to the Project.
+To minimize potential edge effects, the guidelines are to be implemented in conjunction with review of individual public and private development projects in proximity to the MSHCP Conservation Area.
+The Project will implement measure consistent with the MSHCP guidelines to address the following: